Does income protection insurance cover mental health?

 Mental health is often one of the most common reasons providers pay out income protection for.

-The table below shows five major UK income protection providers and their most recent pay out statistics:
+The table below shows some major UK income protection providers and their most recent pay out statistics:

 Just as employees are entitled to take days off due to physical health conditions, it’s also possible to take time off work due to mental health.